 For more information, consult the University Policy regarding PCI Testing.

 As part of the requirements for your clinical placements, you must undertake screening for tuberculosis infection with the South Australian Tuberculosis Services (SATB) prior to any clinical placement.
 This is a South Australian Government requirement.

 It is the student's responsibility to acquire their Tuberculosis Screening Notification and take it with them to all clinical placements.

-Please follow this link to complete the online screening form.
-Upon completion of this form you will receive an email from SATB that will advise you of further instructions to complete your tuberculosis screening.
+Please complete the online screening form.
+Upon completion of the form, you will receive an email from SATB advising you of further instructions to complete your tuberculosis screening.

 Should you have any difficulties accessing or completing the online questionnaire, please email firstname.lastname@example.org.

 Once you have completed and submitted the questionnaire, please remember to check your email for your screening results.